M.A. in coaching sport performance (formerly sport studies).

-Decisions on the award are made during the Spring semester.
-One-half of the award funds are disbursed to the student’s account during the following Fall semester and one-half are disbursed during the following Spring semester.
+Decisions on the award are made during the spring semester.
+Half of the award funds are disbursed to the student’s account during the following fall semester and the other half is disbursed during the following spring semester.
 The student must have part-time or full-time status and be a certified teacher/coach during these semesters for the award funds to be disbursed.

-To pay tribute to the legacy of Coach Jackson, family members, colleagues, former student-athletes and friends are seeking to establish a permanently endowed scholarship for the benefit of graduate students who are active teacher/coaches pursuing a master’s degree in Coaching Sport Performance at Western Michigan University.
-The endowment will be known as the “Donald Merrill Jackson Memorial Scholarship in Coaching Sport Performance.”
+To pay tribute to the legacy of Jackson, family members, colleagues, former student-athletes and friends established a permanently endowed scholarship for the benefit of graduate students who are active teacher/coaches pursuing a master’s degree in coaching sport performance at WMU.